You see your goldfish turning black and you’re worried. But should you be?

 However, if your tank is not cycled, contains too many fish, or is too small, then the ammonia levels will start to build up.

-Unfortunately, it doesn’t take much ammonia to start burning your fish’s gills, scales and fins.
+Unfortunately, it doesn’t take much ammonia to start burning your fish’s gills, scales, and fins.

 A goldfish living in water containing ammonia will become stressed, have difficulty breathing, and will most likely die quite quickly.

 The way to prevent ammonia burn is therefore to have a big enough tank, stick to sensible numbers of fish, make sure your tank is properly cycled, and perform regular partial water changes.
+This kit from JBL is brilliant for helping with regular water changes.

 Never add untreated tap water to your tank (use Seachem Prime first) and never wash your filter sponges in tap water.
-This can kill ‘good bacteria’ built-up during the cycling process and effectively un-cycle your tank.
+This can kill ‘good bacteria’ built up during the cycling process and effectively un-cycle your tank.

 Finally, test for ammonia, nitrites and nitrates regularly so that you always have a good understanding of your tank water conditions.